CSV Universal Connector

 Bearer Authorization

 The bearer token system grants "bearer" access rights via security tokens.
 Requests must include an Authorization header, prefixed with Bearer and followed by the actual security token.
-Here’s an example:
+For example:

 Authorization: Bearer YOUR_TOKEN